 Believed to be one of the longest troughs in the southern hemisphere, this construction was considered a momentous achievement for its time.
 It is named after the man, Myall, who created the 322 metre deep hole and provided the last resting place for cattle before being shipped out of the Derby port.
 Travellers also camped here overnight making the most of the plentiful supply of artesian water.

-Myalls Bore is a short five minute drive from the town of Derby which is a two hour drive east of Broome.
-Broome has regular flights to Perth taking just two and a half hours.
+Myalls Bore is a short 5 minute drive from the town of Derby which is just over 2 hours drive east of Broome.
+Broome has regular flights to Perth taking just 2.5 hours.